 This module finds objects by matching keypoint descriptors between the current image and a set of training images.
 Here we use SURF keypoints and descriptors as provided by OpenCV.

 The algorithm consists of 4 phases:

 The algorithm comes by default with one training image, for the Priority Mail logo of the U.S. Postal Service.
 Search for "USPS priority mail" on the web and point JeVois to a picture of the logo on your screen to recognize it.
-See the screenshot of this module for an example of how it looks.
+See the screenshots of this module for examples of how that logo looks.

 Simply add images of the objects you want to detect in JEVOIS:/modules/JeVois/ObjectDetect/images/ on your JeVois microSD card.
 Those will be processed when the module starts.
 The names of recognized objects returned by this module are simply the file names of the pictures you have added in that directory.
 No additional training procedure is needed.
 Beware that the more images you add, the slower the algorithm will run, and the higher your chances of confusions among several of your objects.

 With JeVois v1.1 or later, you do not need to eject the microSD from JeVois, and you can instead add images live by exporting the microSD inside JeVois using the

 With JeVois v1.2 and later you can train this algorithm live by telling JeVois to capture and save an image of an object, which can be used later to identify this object again.

 First, enable display of a training window using:

 You should now see a gray rectangle.
 You can adjust the window size and aspect ratio using the